How About:Attractions > Secret Sintra > Popular 1 Day Sintra > 2 Day Sintra > Lisbon to Sintra > Lisbon day trips

 How to get to Sintra from Lisbon

-There is a regular train service that departs from Rossio train station in central Lisbon.
+There is a regular and inexpensive train service to Sintra that departs from Rossio train station in central Lisbon.
 The train journey takes 40 minutes, as it is a slow regional service but a return ticket costs only €4.30.
 The train service starts early in the morning and continues late into the night and there are generally 3 departures per hour.
 For a full guide on traveling to Sintra from Lisbon please click here.

 The train from Lisbon to Sintra in Rossio railway station

 Never drive to Sintra as there is simply not enough car parking spaces.
 Public transport in the Lisbon region is excellent and a rental car is often not needed for a holiday.

 There is a convenient tourist bus service which connects the train station to the historic town and then climbs into the hills to reach the Moors Castle and Pena Palace.
 This bus service is highly recommended for visitors with one day in Sintra as it is a 1.5km walk into the town centre and a very steep walk up the hill to the Pena Palace.
 The walk from the train station to Sintra is pleasant and is lined with artisan stalls.

 The bus departs every 15 minutes and the first bus of the day is 9:15.
 An early start is recommended to avoid the crowds as Sintra is a popular tourist destination especially at the weekends and summer months.
 A loop ticket costs €5.00 and for a guide to the tourist bus please click here.
 With the growth of the tourist industry in Sintra there are multiple private tour operators who will be touting for business to the train station but the 434 bus offers the best value.

 The 435 and 434 tourist buses outside the train station